 THE SHORT (no frills bio):

-Isabella “Izzy” Tugman is an actor, singer, voiceover artist, and film producer.
-Currently, Isabella is recording an audiobook titled Lost in the City of @ (formerly titled iPooKee), a novel by Brook Tesla.
-Her latest feature film, I Life for You, (actor & co-producer) recently had its world premiere at the famous Chinese Theatre in Hollywood at the Dances with Films Festival.
-It was also featured in the LA Femme Festival, which showcases work by female writers, directors, and producers.
+Isabella “Izzy” Tugman is an actor, singer, voice-over artist, and film producer.
+Currently, Isabella is recording an audiobook titled Lost in the City of @ (formerly titled iPooKee), a novel by Michael Bell.
+Her latest feature film, I’d Kill for You, (actor & co-producer) had its world premiere at the famous Chinese Theatre in Hollywood at the Dances with Films Festival.
+The film was also featured in the LA Femme Festival, which showcases work by female writers, directors, and producers.
 Isabella studied Vocal Performance and Opera at the University of Missouri-Kansas City prior to moving to Los Angeles to attend a vigorous performing arts program at the American Musical and Dramatic Academy, where she earned a certificate for completing the Integrated Program.
 Following graduation, she devoted herself to learning about film production and has been producing films ever since.
-She is an avid reader, moviegoer/theatregoer, traveler, and yogi.
+She is an avid reader, moviegoer/ theatergoer, traveler, and yogi.

 THE LONG (epic journey bio):

 Isabella felt a strong desire to be an actor, even as a small child.
 She researched the industry as best she could with what resources she could find, devouring books about the business and what she needed to do to get what she wanted.
-Being a persistent child, Isabella begged her parents to take her to Los Angeles or New York City to audition for movies and television.
+Being a persistent child, she begged her parents to take her to Los Angeles or New York City to audition for movies and television.
 They didn’t oblige, so Isabella sought out the performances accessible to her in her hometown of Topeka, Kansas.
 She soon discovered live theatre and became increasingly more involved in community theatre, school productions, choir concerts, talent shows, dance recitals, and all other performance opportunities she could find.
 Her first modeling and talent agency signed her at age 13, and she started booking commercial and modeling work.